LautyZ05/startup/notes.md

 I completed the promises assignment and it was interesting.
 As the provided code shows a pretty cool example of how a webpages content can change without after a single button press by itself.
 I noticed that the "then, catch, finally" functions work similarly to "if" and "else" statements but more for catching errors than do this instead of this.

+I completed the asyncAwait assignment.
+At first I was a little confused on why exactly someone would use "await" and the "async try/catch" but after playing around with the copepen and really looking at the example code on github, it started to make sense.
+The await function essentially holds everything constant until it gets a response from the promise function.
+Only after that response is recieved it then allows the code to move on or switch to the catch section.
+It's kind of like a security check online where a website stops you from entering or logging in until you match the pictures or whatever and then lets you continue.

 ## AWS

 My IP address is: 52.201.35.163